-Mr. Allen L. Copok and Mr. Vincent L. Tempongko are nominees for Independent Director of the Company.
+Mr. Allen L. Copok, Mr. Vincent L. Tempongko and Mr. John Peter C. Hager are the nominees for Independent Directors of the Company.

-Mr. Copok founded and co-created several entrepreneurial companies since 2003 which are engaged in the industries of financing and lending, real estate development and cold storage supply chain.
+Mr. Copok founded and co-created several entrepreneurial companies since 2003, which are engaged in the industries of financing and lending, real estate development and cold storage supply chain.